Seanspoons/simple-pdf-tools/README.md

 ## What it does

 ### Merge PDF

 - Upload multiple PDF files
+- Preview the first page of each file before export
+- Reorder files with drag and drop
-- Reorder files before merging
+- Rotate files before merging when needed
 - Remove files you do not want included
+- Export one merged PDF locally in the browser

+### Split PDF

+- Upload one PDF and preview its pages directly in the browser
+- Extract selected pages into one new PDF
+- Split every page into separate PDF files
+- Split by page ranges with guided range inputs
+- Review grouped range output before export
-- Merge documents locally in the browser
+- Export the resulting PDFs locally in the browser
-- Download a single combined PDF

 ## Product direction

-This repo started as a clone of Simple Photo Tools and is being converted into a sibling product focused on browser-based PDF utilities.
+This project started as a sibling product to Simple Photo Tools and is being built into a broader suite of browser-based PDF utilities.

-The current routes are:
+The homepage acts as a simple tool hub, with dedicated routes for each tool:

 - `/`
 - `/merge-pdf`